mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

     - Please note this project wasn't completed to its full specification, but was the first project I wrote in JavaScript.
 This forced me to learn and apply good mocking and spying practices while learning a new language and frameworks.
 (The full specification of this project (in Ruby) can be found [here](https://github.com/mattTea/airport_challenge)).

+3. Doubling objects within the [Notes app](https://github.com/mattTea/notes-app-Tuesday) project ensured my tests were fully isolated.
+Good examples can be seen in [this file](https://github.com/mattTea/notes-app-Tuesday/blob/master/public/src/notes-list-view-tests.js) and [this file](https://github.com/mattTea/notes-app-Tuesday/blob/master/public/src/note-controller-tests.js)

-3. In the [Birthday Greeter](https://github.com/mattTea/Portfolio/blob/master/projects/birthday.md) project I first test-drove an rspec feature file, which in turn test-drove my unit tests, which then drove my code.
+4. In the [Birthday Greeter](https://github.com/mattTea/Portfolio/blob/master/projects/birthday.md) project I first test-drove an rspec feature file, which in turn test-drove my unit tests, which then drove my code.
 This was the first project I automated my feature tests as part of my TDD process.
 I believe this kept the focus even closer on the behaviour described in each user story when driving the class structure.

 ------